nqrduck/ATM/README.md

 1. A frequency synthesizer outputs an RF signal to a filterbank.
 2. The filterbank filters out harmonic components of the frequency \break synthesizer's output.
 3. The filtered signal is guided to a directional coupler setup.
 The directional coupler is connected to the resonator circuit and decouples the forward signal and the signal reflected at the resonator circuit.
-4.The forward and reflected signals are converted to a DC signal using a logarithmic amplifier.
+4. The forward and reflected signals are converted to a DC signal using a logarithmic amplifier.
 5. An instrumentation amplifier takes the DC signals of the forwarded and reflected signal as differential inputs and outputs an amplified signal.
-6.An ADC reads in the output of the instrumentation amplifier, which is a representation of the amplitude of the reflected wave.
+6. An ADC reads in the output of the instrumentation amplifier, which is a representation of the amplitude of the reflected wave.

 Since the system also needs to be able to adjust the mechanically trimmable capacitors, stepper motors have to be controlled.